ParrotDevelopers/ParrotDevelopers/README.md

 - All my projects are GNU GPL v3 Licensed so you can edit them and contribute to them

 - OS - Windows Ghost Spectre for gaming
-- OS - Kali Linux for other things
+- OS - Manjaro for other things

 - Games I play: CS:GO - HvH